 - Place the hardware in position, resting on the blocks and install the fasteners.

 - Smooth the excess epoxy into the desired fillet shape around the base.
 Allow the epoxy to cure fully before loading.
 Protect exposed epoxy from UV.

 - Bond threaded rods or studs into the substrate (instead of bolts or screws) and attach the hardware with nuts.
 This variation is appropriate for many engine, motor or machine installations.
 Coat the base with wax /mold release to make the hardware removable.
 Although the hardware is not “bonded” to the substrate, the epoxy still provides a bearing surface that perfectly matches and supports the base of the hardware.

 - Prepare the studs/threaded rods by waxing the upper ends (above the surface) and cleaning the lower ends (below the surface).
 Place a nut on the stud positioned with the top of the nut slightly above the surface.nd washer on the studs, wet out the lower ends and push them into the epoxy filled holes.
 Allow the epoxy to cure thoroughly before tightening the nuts.

 - Fill the hole 2/3 full with epoxy.
 Allow the epoxy to penetrate, and refill as necessary.

-If you know that you will want to remove the fastener, you can coat the threads with wax or mold release (contaminating the surface enough to prevent a good bond).
+If you know that you will want to remove the fastener, you can coat the threads with wax or mold release, which contaminates the surface enough to prevent a good epoxy bond.